Hot Stamper FAQs

 What makes you guys think you know it all?

 We definitely don’t know it all.
 In fact nothing could be further from the truth.
-If we knew it all we couldn't learn anything from the piles and piles of records we listen to every day.
-With practically every shootout we learn something new about our favorite records.
+We learn something new about our favorite records with practically every shootout.
 That, more than anything else, is what makes the kind of tedious, time-consuming, mentally exhausting work we do fun.
-Case in point: a Columbia Pressing we played not long ago.

 What if I like the copy I own as much as the Hot Stamper?